paper-trail-gem/paper_trail/README.md

 #### Ignore

-You can `ignore` changes to certain attributes:
+If you don't want a version created when only a certain attribute changes, you can `ignore` that attribute:

 ```ruby
 class Article < ActiveRecord::Base